xipingyan/VLMPruner/README.md

 <sup>📕</sup> Arxiv version: [here](https://arxiv.org/abs/2512.02700).
 </div>

-## Note
-The usage is coming soon in December 2025!

 ## 🔥 News
+- `2025/12/31`: The instructions for the usage of this repository have been updated.
 - `2025/12/15`: The official implementation of VLM-Pruner is available!
 - `2025/12/02`: VLM-Pruner has been submitted to Arxiv, see [here](https://arxiv.org/abs/2512.02700).